albertzak/open/readme.md

 </details>

+- `2024-11-02 23:18` live was fun and next time i'll make sure to stay longer for the bonus unconfs
 - `2024-10-20 20:43` i hope the demo will work tomorrow
 - `2024-10-15 18:34` still so so so fun!
 - `2024-10-12 15:35` writing live like this is so so so fun